-This exhibition features collaborative broadsides from ASU’s Pyracantha Press, an “Environment” print portfolio by Southwest Regional artists, College Book Art Association, and broadsides produced at Almond Tree Press and Papermill from 1995 to 2012 for the ASU Centennial Lecture series, Barrett Honors College.
+This exhibition features collaborative broadsides from ASU’s Pyracantha Press, an “Environment” print portfolio by Southwest Regional artists, College Book Art Association and broadsides produced at Almond Tree Press and Papermill from 1995 to 2012 for the ASU Centennial Lecture series, Barrett Honors College.
 Also on display are Pyracantha Press books for viewing and handling.

-Early American broadsides or broadsheets were letterpress printed typically on one side/sheet of paper.
+Early American broadsides or broadsheets were letterpress printed typically on one side or sheet of paper.
 Broadsides were printed in the heat of the moment and posted in town squares as daily news.
 Topics included manifestos, contemporary events, song ballads, poetry, religion and amusements.

 Exhibition is available for viewing by appointment for class tours or individuals, Tuesday through Friday.
-Contact Pyracantha Press Director Daniel Mayer at email@example.com for more information.
+Contact Pyracantha Press Director Daniel Mayer at firstname.lastname@example.org for more information.